What is psychosis?

 What are the signs and symptoms of psychosis?

-Typically, a person will show changes in his or her behavior before psychosis develops.
+However, a person will often show changes in their behavior before psychosis develops.
 Behavioral warning signs for psychosis include:

 - Suspiciousness, paranoid ideas, or uneasiness with others

-- Withdrawing socially, spending a lot more time alone than usual
+- Withdrawing socially and spending a lot more time alone

-- Unusual, overly intense new ideas, strange feelings, or no feelings at all
+- Unusual or overly intense ideas, strange feelings, or a lack of feelings

 - Decline in self-care or personal hygiene